mauser001/Eth2Overwatch/README.md

   + Start Eth1: Stops all existing Eth1 (geth) processes and starts a new one
   + Stop Eth1: Stops all existing Eth1 (geth) processes
   + Autostart: Starts the Eth1 Process (if not started) on Start of this Programm
-  + Hide cmd:
-    + Checked: Process runs in the background
-    + Not checked: cmd window running the Eth1 process will be visible
   + Executlabe folder path: Path where the geth.exe is located
   + Data path: Path where the eth1 chain data should be stored
   + Additional commands: Additional command line parameters for calling the geth.exe
   + Result window: Shows the state of the eth1 chain.
-    + Green: Connection to the chain could be established and the latest syncted block is shown
+    + Green: Connection to the chain could be established and the latest synced block is shown.
+    + If syncing, current/highest block and sync progress are shown.
     + Red: There was an error starting the eth1 chain
 + ##### Beacon Chain - Eth2
   + Start Beacon: Stops all existing Beacon chain (beacon) processes and starts a new one